 When it comes to budgeting, where does your organization stand?
 Do you start at the top or build it from the bottom up?

-To make the right decision for your organization and to determine which will best enable you to execute on your financial operating plan, consider both models in turn.
+To make the right decision for your organization and to determine which will best enable you to execute on your financial operating plan, consider choosing a budgeting and forecasting software that lets you account for both models in turn.

 Top-Down vs. Bottom-Up Budgeting